Skip to main content

 Biography

-Prior to that, Dr Torino worked at the University of Cambridge as Teaching Associate (Department of Politics and International Studies), at the New York City Department of City Planning, and for an architecture NGO in Benin.
-Her research has been funded by grants from the British Academy, the Arts and Humanities Research Council (UKRI), the Society for Latin American Studies, and the Kettle Yard's Arts Fund.
-Her interdisciplinary research has appeared on Social and Cultural Geography, Dialogues in Human Geography, Identities, the South Atlantic Quarterly, and the Journal of Latin American Studies, among others.
+Giulia's interdisciplinary research is positioned at the intersection of cultural geography, urban studies, and sociology.
+It draws on a diverse range of qualitative, visual, and interpretative methods, as well as postcolonial and critical social theories.
+It has been funded by grants from the British Academy, the Arts and Humanities Research Council (UKRI), the University of Cambridge, the Society for Latin American Studies, and the Kettle Yard's Arts Fund, and it has appeared on Social and Cultural Geography, Dialogues in Human Geography, Identities, the South Atlantic Quarterly, and the Journal of Latin American Studies, as well as news outlets for wider public reach.

 Research